bliu217/palette/README.md

 ---
 ### User Guide

 **General**
+- Editing:
     To edit the current palette, you must first click on one of the 4 colour panels, and then change the colour via the Eyedropper, Hex/RGB Input, or Color Picker.
+- Downloading the current palette:
     To download the current palette (as 90 x 128 png), click the download icon below the current palette.
+- Switching themes:
+    Click the switch in the top left of the extension to toggle between light and dark mode.

 **Tools (left side) in order:**
 - Save current palette (right of the 'Edit Color' section)